Shivang44/lendup-challenge/README.md

 # lendup-challenge
 PhoneBuzz - a set of coding challenges by Lendup.
 Built with Nodejs, Hapijs, and the Twilio API.

+# Configuring

+The environment variables "accountSid" and "authToken" need to be set in your shell environment, so nodejs can read them with process.env.accountSid, etc.

+You may want to change the port/hostname in server.js.
+Also, if your machine is like mine, Twilio can't reach it over the network.
+Using ngrok to create a tunnel to localhost solved that issue for me.

 # Build instructions
 After cloning the repo, building this app should be as simple as running: